Journey management endpoints

 A journey is a directed acyclic graph (DAG) of nodes.
 Each node performs one action (send a notification, wait, branch, fetch data, etc.), and the sequence defines execution order.Triggers

 Every journey starts with a trigger node that determines how runs begin.
-You’ve got two options:- API invoke (
+See Triggers for what each type does.- API invoke (

-trigger_type: "segment"): Starts a run when a matching Segment event arrives.
+trigger_type: "segment"): Starts a run when a matching Twilio Segment event arrives.
 Requiresrequest_type(identify,group, ortrack) and optionally anevent_id.

 Node types